sinclairzx81/appex/readme.md

 Appex also provides a dynamic compilation environment for typescript to aid in development.
 Appex will effeciently manage compilation in the background without the need to restart the web server, or use additional modules.

-Appex is designed to operate as both a standalone web service solution or a compliment an existing applications written in frameworks such as express / connect.
+Appex is designed to operate as both a standalone web service solution or compliment an existing application written in frameworks such as express / connect.

 <a name="getting_started" />